ktk-2005/Feedbacker-Forum/README.md

 ## Setting up

-The project consist of a frontend, backend, proxy and database.
+The application consist of a frontend, backend, proxy and database.
 The different parts can either be setup manually, or run together using containers.

 ### Prerequisites

-The project is built using [Node.js][node], currently actively tested with version 10.13.
+The application is built using [Node.js][node], currently actively tested with version 10.13.
-The project also requires [go][golang] version 1.11 for running the proxy.
+The application also requires [go][golang] version 1.11 for running the proxy.
 Instances are run in containers with [docker][docker].

-If the project is run with containers [docker-compose][docker-compose] is also required for orchestrating the containers.
+If the application is run with containers [docker-compose][docker-compose] is also required for orchestrating the containers.

 The simple manual setup requires the following steps.
 Further run configurations can be found in [docs/getting-started.md](docs/getting-started.md).